oconnor0/BeaconRoad/Book/321-Draconic.md

             * Your fists are now a light, melee weapon that rolls a \[d6\] (for Medium, \[d4\] for Small, and \[d8\] for Large) effect die and threatens to your reach.
             * What damage type do you imbue yourself with?
 When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     * **Elemental Affinity.**
         * You are attuned to a specific elemental energy.
-You may expend 1 Stress to negate a consequence from an attack solely comprised of that energy; or to Resist a consequence from an attack that includes that elemental energy.
+You may take 1 Stress to negate a consequence from an attack solely comprised of that energy; or to Resist a consequence from an attack that includes that elemental energy.
             * What Action and Attribute is your breath tied to (Skirmish/BODY, Hunt/MIND, or Utter/WILL)?
         * **Elemental Breath**
             * Prerequisites: Elemental Affinity.